 Surface Numbers

-It’s clear what purpose MacDermid serves for the Devils: he’s tough and sticks up for his teammates when they need it.
+It’s clear what purpose MacDermid serves for the Devils: he’s an enforcer who will stick up for his teammates when they need it.
 Many players have spoken glowingly about what he does to protect them.
-That’s all well and good, but results-wise, he brings almost nothing to the table.
+That’s all well and good, but results-wise, he’s brought almost nothing to the table.

 MacDermid has just 11 goals in 275 career NHL games, to go along with 385 penalty minutes and a minus-28 rating.
 Since he joined the Devils, they have given up 30 more scoring chances than they’ve created (22-52) with him on the ice (via Natural Stat Trick).
 It’s this constant liability that has caused head coach Sheldon Keefe to deploy him for just an average of 5:47 per game.

 It’s certainly not MacDermid’s fault that he got the term that he did.
-Or that injuries happened and he’s been forced into a more regular role.
-But the bottom line is that the contract is handcuffing the Devils’ ability to upgrade in the wake of the aforementioned injuries.
+Or that injuries happened, and he’s been forced into a more regular role.
+But the bottom line is that an extra $1.15 million per year, if MacDermid remains in the NHL, isn’t going to do any favors if the Devils want to look externally for forward help.

 Crunching the Numbers